 Caffeine can be a sleep killer.
 It should be no surprise that something that wakes you up can make it more difficult to go to sleep.
 For most people, caffeine wears off in about five or six hours.

-Contrary to popular belief, a long nap does not make up for lack of sleep at night.
-Give yourself a sleep restriction.
+Naps can indirectly support weight loss by boosting energy, reducing stress, and improving cognitive function.
+Contrary to popular belief, a long nap does not make up for poor nighttime sleep.
 Napping is fine as long as the nap does not exceed 30-45 minutes.
 After that, you’re treading into “deep sleep” territory and will likely wake up feeling groggy and more tired than when your nap began.

-Establishing some type of routine or ritual before bedtime can help prepare your body for sleep and a full night’s rest.
+Establishing some type of routine or ritual before bedtime can help prepare you for a full night’s rest.
 Some routines that promote sleepiness include:

-Getting adequate shut-eye improves cognitive function, increases your ability to cope with stress, and helps you better manage your body weight.
-If poor sleep habits have prevented you from getting a good night’s sleep, it’s time to wake up!
+Getting adequate shut-eye improves cognitive function, increases your ability to cope with stress, and helps you better manage your weight.
+If bad habits have prevented you from getting a good night’s sleep, it’s time to wake up!